shah-in-boots/card/readme.md

 The goal of **card** is to create functions and analytical approaches in neurocardiology, with a focus on electrocardiogram data and epidemiological concepts.
 An important engine within this ecosystem are the circadian analysis tools.
-Its being developed to fit the *tidy* approach to statistical analysis.
+Its being developed to fit a *tidy* approach to statistical analysis.

 The areas of focus of this package are the following: